RicSalgado/Capstone/README.md

 The Capstone Project is a classification exercise of the Fashion MNIST dataset available at [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).

-There currently exists several comprehensive repositories regarding the above data, which can be found [here](https://github.com/zalandoresearch/fashion-mnist).
+There currently exists several comprehensive repositories regarding the above data, which can be found [here](https://github.com/zalandoresearch/fashion-mnist), for further reading.
+A benchmark bashboard is also [available](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/#).